The Nirenberg problem of prescribed Gauss curvature on $S^{2}$: Introduction

 let \be \pi_{0} = \pi|_{\cU}: \cU \to \cK, \ \ \pi_{0}(u) = K_{u}, \ee be the restriction of $\pi$ to $\cU$.
 The first main result is the following:

 \begin{theorem} On the domain $\cU$, the curvature map

 in \eqref{pi0} is a proper Fredholm map of index 0. \end{theorem}

 In particular, for any $K \in \cK$, the space of solutions $\pi^{-1}(K)$ of \eqref{u} is compact and is finite for generic $K \in \cK$.
 Theorem 1.1 is also essentially sharp in that $\pi$ does not extend to a proper map on any larger open domain $\cV$ containing $\cU$, cf.~Remark 5.11.
 Namely, we show that bubble solutions of unbounded area may form as $K \in \cK$ approaches $\partial \cC$.
-This is based on work of Ding-Liu in \cite{DL} and later by Borer-Galimberti-Struwe in \cite{BGS}, cf.~Remark 2.4.
+This follows from the basic work of Ding-Liu in \cite{DL} and later by Borer-Galimberti-Struwe in \cite{BGS}, cf.~Remark 2.7.
 Similarly, we show that solutions in $\cU$ degenerate due to the non-compactness of the conformal group $\Co$ as $K \in \cK$ approaches $\partial \cN$.
-This is based on work of Chang-Yang \cite{CY1}-\cite{CY3}.
+This in turn follows from the basic work of Chang-Yang \cite{CY1}-\cite{CY3}.

-Theorem 1.1 gives {\it a priori} estimates for solutions $u$ of \eqref{u} for all $K = \pi(u) \in \cK$, cf.~Remark 2.7.
+Theorem 1.1 gives {\it a priori} estimates for solutions $u$ of \eqref{u} for all $K = \pi(u) \in \cK$, cf.~Remark 2.10.
 Such estimates have been previously obtained by Chang-Gursky-Yang \cite{CGY} for $K \in \cK$ in case $K > 0$ and extended by Chen-Li in \cite{CL} to a larger, but still strictly proper, subset of $K \in \cK$ with $K$ of variable sign.
 Theorem 1.1 gives the first such estimates in the full region $\cK$.
 Moreover, the proof of Theorem 1.1 is quite different than previous work on this topic.
 As noted above, it does not rely on any delicate analysis related to sharp Sobolev inequalities of Trudinger-Moser-Aubin type or on any blow-up analysis or proof by contradiction.
 The proof is arguably much simpler than previous proofs.

 We prove in Section 2 that the complement $\partial \cK = C_{+}^{m-2,\a} \setminus \cK$ is a closed, rectifiable set of codimension one in $C_{+}^{m-2,\a}$.
 Generically $\partial \cK$ is a collection of smooth, codimension one hypersurfaces.